uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Launchpad Pro/Launchpad.md

      print(output_name)
      ```

-     You would then be able to see three input ports from your Launchpad.
+     -You would then be able to see three input ports from your Launchpad.
 Note down the one with the MIDI input port.